puppetlabs/pcp-specifications/pcp/message.md

 A message may have zero or multiple debug chunks.
-Debug chunks are appended to the back of the message by either clients or servers, and their [content](#chunk-format) is described by the following json-schema.
+Debug chunks are appended to the back of the message by either clients or servers, and their [content](#chunk-format) is described by the following JSON schema.

 ```
 {